mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 For our Count number of ways example:

 You're starting from stair `0`.
 And your starting/current answer is `0`.
-You also need to pass in your desired stair
+You also need to pass in your desired stair i.e. `3`.

 ### Summary of steps
 So to do each of the four steps we discussed earlier: